Windesson/RealTimeFlightPrices/README.md

 **auto-complete**: Will show top 5 matching airports where the user input starts with the airports IATA code or city name.

+**search**: Will retrieve flights from both RapidAPI-Skyscanner and Kayak website.
+Since scraping website is not ideal or reliable for computer-to-computer communication, the user might need to search at least 2 times before getting a result.

 Note: For a production version of similar App, the user should be limited to select airports from the drop-down list.
 This would avoid unnecessary search for invalid airport or city code.

 What is the expected output